Tremors 2: Aftershocks: Effects

 To achieve the infrared view of the shriekers as seen in several scenes, the actors wore red suits and yellow stockings, then were shot in Hi-8 video tape and blown up to 35mm film to add an additional grainy effect.
 The post-production video engineers then rendered the faces and bodies in different colors.

 The scene where a baby shrieker is seen was created using a full size shrieker in a large cage, making the shrieker look small.
 As a consequence, no actors could be shown at the same time as the cage and shrieker.

 In addition to the shriekers designed by Amalgamated Dynamics, some scenes in the film utilized shriekers that were computer generated imagery (CGI) designed by Tippett Studio.
-These animated shriekers were used when ever the film depicts them as walking, running, or climbing, as these movements were beyond the capabilities of the fully articulated puppet shriekers.
+These animated shriekers were used whenever the film depicts them as walking, running, or climbing, as these movements were beyond the capabilities of the fully articulated puppet shriekers.

-Release and Reception
+Release

-After the film had been finished, its release date was delayed numerous times when test screenings were met with glowing reviews, which lead to its creators and the studio to consider theatrical distribution.
+After completion, the film's release date was delayed numerous times after test screenings were met with glowing reviews, which led to its creators and the studio considering theatrical distribution.
 A release date was finally set for April 9, 1996, over two years after the film had been finished.
 Although a theatrical release was deemed too expensive, the film did receive a very small limited screening in international theaters with an exclusive premiere screening that took place on April 9, 1996 at 8 PM in the Alfred Hitchcock Theater in Hollywood, California.
-The film was released on Videocassette on April 9, 1996 and on laserdisc on April 16, 1996.
+The film was released on video cassette on April 9, 1996 and on LaserDisc on April 16, 1996.

+Reception

+Critical response

-As of March 2021, Tremors 2: Aftershocks holds a 50% rating on Rotten Tomatoes based on reviews from 8 critics.
+As of April 2024, Tremors 2: Aftershocks holds a 64% rating on Rotten Tomatoes based on reviews from eleven critics, with an average rating of 5/10.

 TV Guide gave the film a positive review, saying "this movie is a rarity among direct-to-video sequels, one that's not only worthy of its theatrical predecessor but suggests that it too, belongs on the big screen...despite the significantly lower budget, the monsters remain entirely convincing."
 Ty Burr of Entertainment Weekly gave the film a mixed C+, calling it "definitely not as bad as a lot of straight-to-tape sequels" and further praised the acting, cinematography, and effects, but gave negative criticisms to the film's second half, saying "the movie becomes a bald-faced imitation of Jurassic Park."
-In an essay on direct-to-video horror sequels, Gavin Al-Asif for the Houston Chronicle gave the film a glowing review, saying "Tremors 2 is probably the best direct-to-video sequel ever made...it's leaps and bounds ahead of any of its competitors, including some theatrical sequels."